ScottFeichter/node-essentials-scott/assignments/assignment5-sqlintro.md

 Get this running in sqlcommand, and then add the line to your homework file.

-Then run the jest test until the fourth test completes.
+Then run the tdd test until the fourth test completes.

 ## **Submit Your Assignment on GitHub**